Alexandrian war: Battle of the Nile

 After Caesar's arrival to Mithridates camp, Caesar and Ptolemy's forces engaged over across a Nile tributary.
-Bellum Alexandrinum – usually ascribed to Aulus Hirtius – relates that Caesar's Germanic auxiliary cavalry acquitted themselves well in running down Ptolemy's light infantry as Caesar's heavy infantry crossed the river on a makeshift bridge, causing Ptolemy's army to rout.
+Bellum Alexandrinum – usually ascribed to Aulus Hirtius – relates that Caesar's Germanic auxiliary cavalry acquitted themselves well in running down Ptolemy's light infantry as Caesar's heavy infantry crossed the river on a makeshift bridge, causing much of Ptolemy's army to rout.
 After the victory, the narrative reports Caesar came upon Ptolemy's camp and besieged it.
-After failing to take it by storm, it reports Caesar discovered and exploited a weak spot in the camp's defences; successfully taking the spot forced Ptolemy's army to flight during which Ptolemy's ship capsized and he drowned.
+Continuing, Caesar reported attempted to take it by storm but failed, before discovering and exploiting a weak spot in the camp's defences, leading to a successful attack on that spot which forced Ptolemy's garrison to flight.
+In the flight, Ptolemy's ship reportedly capsized and he drowned.

 Settlement

 After the defeat of Ptolemy XIII's forces, Caesar remained in Egypt for some time.
 While Bellum Alexandrinum "gives the impression that...
 Caesar left Egypt almost immediately", many modern scholars believe he remained there until June or July, possibly holidaying on the Nile with Cleopatra.

 Caesar departed due to news of Pharnaces II's invasion of Roman Asia.
 He left Cleopatra and Ptolemy XIV Philopator (Cleopatra's yet-younger brother) to rule Egypt with the support of three legions.
 He also ceded Cyprus to Egypt.
 Around June, Cleopatra bore Caesarion, whom Caesar believed to be his child (contra Octavian's later protests).